 "Formal complaint" means a document filed by a complainant or signed by the Title IX Coordinator alleging sexual harassment against a respondent and requesting that Chapel Hill Academy investigate the allegation of sexual harassment.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in Chapel Hill Academy's education program or activity.
 A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by email, by using the contact information for the Title IX Coordinator provided by Chapel Hill Academy, and by any additional method designated by Chapel Hill Academy.
 As used in this definition, the term "document filed by a complainant" means a document or electronic submission (such as by email or through an online portal provided for this purpose by Chapel Hill Academy) that contains the complainant's physical or digital signature, or otherwise indicates that the complainant is the person filing the formal complaint.
-Where the Title IX Coordinator signs a formal complaint, the Title IX Coordinator is not a complainant or otherwise a party to the Title IX formal complaint, and must comply with the requirements of the Title IX formal process, including the informal resolution process.
+Where the Title IX Coordinator signs a formal complaint, the Title IX Coordinator is not a complainant or otherwise a party to the Title IX formal process, including the informal resolution process.
 34 C.F.R.
 106.30(a).